pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 The library's ``@attribute`` decorator provides a property getter and setter, which will apply and publish an ``AttributeChanged`` event when the property is assigned.
-Simple mutable attributes can be coded simply as an empty decorated function, such as the ``fullname`` attribute of the ``User`` entity in the code below.
+Simple mutable attributes can be coded as an empty decorated function, such as the ``fullname`` attribute of the ``User`` entity in the code below.

 .. code:: python